Make-School-Courses/MOB-2.3-Concurrency-Parallelism-in-iOS/README.md

-# MOB-2.5 - Concurrency & Parallelism in iOS
+# MOB-2.3 - Concurrency & Parallelism in iOS

 ## Course Description
+Mobile devices are built with multiple cores that can be used to improve program performance.
+We will explore the depths of Concurrency & Parallelism in iOS and learn some of the foundation of Grand Central Dispatch.
+We will build applications with improved speed through running multiple tasks simultaneously.

 ## Course Specifics